EricCpy/Numberplate_Recognition/README.md

 ![Yolo Sizes](documentation/yolo_sizes.png)

 The code for training the YOLO detector is available in the [conversion helper script](src/yolo/yolo_train.py).
 We finetuned our YOLO object detector for 10 epochs, using batches of size 32.
-After 10 epochs, the model plateaued with a mAP50 of 0.8831 and a mAP50-95 of 0.6401.
+After 10 epochs, the model plateaued with a mAP50 of 0.8831 and a mAP50-95 of 0.6401 on the validation dataset.
 Notably, the entire training process took only around 1.5 to 2 hours to complete.
 The results are slightly worse than those achieved by the faster R-CNN models.
 However, it's important to note that the YOLO model is much smaller than both of the faster RCNN models we trained.

 #### DETR